oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/creating-the-first-pipeline.md

 2021-11-29T14:22:02.517Z Completed Build stage.
 ```

-Lastly we see the phase `SAVE_EXPORTED_VARIABLES` This phase is extracting the variables that we specified in the `vars.exportVariables` section in the `build_spec.yaml` file, as tith the output artifacts if we didn't do this they would die when the stage completes (along with everything else not copied out of the the build runner).
+Lastly we see the phase `SAVE_EXPORTED_VARIABLES` This phase is extracting the variables that we specified in the `vars.exportVariables` section in the `build_spec.yaml` file, as with the output artifacts if we didn't do this they would die when the stage completes (along with everything else not copied out of the the build runner).
 By requiring the explicit identification of the output from a build stage we avoid polluting subsequent stages with unexpected artifacts and variables - and remember that the people designing one build stage may be different than those designing another, so coordination between the teams designing a build phase is essential to ensure that the expected variables and artifacts (and only those) are transfered between stages.

 ## End of the Module, what's next ?

 So we've seen how to setup the build pipeline and how the `build_spec.yaml` is processed by the build runner, but all this has done is shown us the compilation process and how to look at the results.
 The next stage is to look at how to get the artifacts we have created out of the pipeline and into a longer term storage so they can be used for a deployment.

-## Acknowledgements
+## Acknowledgments

 * **Author** - Tim Graves, Cloud Native Solutions Architect, EMEA OCI Centre of Excellence
-* **Last Updated By** - Tim Graves, November 2021
+* **Last Updated By** - Tim Graves, February 2022